MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/overview.md

 To build applications that use Windows ML, you'll need the [Windows SDK - Build 17110](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK).

 ### ONNX models
 To use Windows ML, you'll need a pre-trained machine learning model in the [Open Neural Network Exchange (ONNX)](https://onnx.ai) format.
 Windows ML supports the v1.0 release of the ONNX format, which allows developers to use models produced by different training frameworks.

-There are converter tools for many frameworks and libraries, and ONNX models are already natively supported in many training frameworks.
+To learn how to train an ONNX model with Visual Studio Tools for AI, see [Train a model](train-ai-model.md).

 For a list of publicly available ONNX models, see [ONNX Models](https://github.com/onnx/models) on GitHub.

-You can also train your own ONNX models to use with Windows ML.
-To learn how to train a model with Visual Studio Tools for AI, see [Train a model](train-ai-model.md).

 ### Convert existing models to ONNX
+ONNX models are already natively supported in many training frameworks, and there are converter tools for many frameworks and libraries.
+To learn how to export from frameworks such as Caffe 2, PyTorch, CNTK, Chainer, and more, see [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub.

 If you already have a pre-trained machine learning model from another framework, then you can use [WinMLTools](https://aka.ms/winmltools) to convert it to the ONNX format accepted by Windows ML.

 WinMLTools supports conversion from these formats: